 The information you provide will remain active for six years unless changed by you.
-To change your

-t information, contact the campus resource specialist to register a different the use of this form, contact the dean, for the missing person policy.
+To change your confidential emergency contact information, contact the campus resource specialist to register a different contact.
+For other questions on the use of this form, contact the dean, for the missing person policy.

 Student's Information

-Name

-Student ID Number

-Cell Phone Number

-Home Phone Number

-College Address

-Primary Emergency Perso n's Contact Information
+Primary Emergency Person's Contact Information

-Name

-Relationship

-Phone Number

-Alternate Phone Number

-Email

-Address

-son's Contact Information (optional)
+Secondary Emergency Person's Contact Information (optional)

-Name

-Relationship

-Phone Number

-Alternate Phone Number

-Email

-Address

-Carr Resident Hall Safety and Security
+Carr Resident Hall & Blue Jay Villas (New in 2018) Safety and Security